zulkarnaim618/Visibility-Learning/cnn/README.md

 ## Visualization
-"visualization/visualize_polygon_scene.ipynb" takes a scene file as input and visualizes it.
+1. Run "visualization/visualize_polygon_scene.ipynb" on a scene file to visualizes it.
     ### Controls:
         + ---> zooms in
         - ---> zooms out
         mouse left drag ---> moves the scene
         ....
         Actually it has a lot of control like generate encoding of current screen, predict, fit selected area to screen etc. You should check the code to find about them.
+2. Run "visualization/visualize_dataset.ipynb" to visualize any dataset file.

 ## Bugs: